 Transformative In-Prison Workgroup

 Our society’s response to harm is to put people in cages.
 Dominant public narratives reinforce the false idea that prisons produce safety.
 In fact, the criminalization of communities of color breaks apart families, destroys economic stability, and drives health inequities.
-Mass incarceration itself, is a public health crisis.
-Caitlin is interested in building a multi-sector alliance committed to substantially reducing criminalization in the Bay Area, promoting responses to crime that do not perpetuate harm, ensuring that the punishment for crime is not chronic disease and trauma, and scaling up community solutions to build accountability without violence, isolation, and cages.
-She is committed to bringing the power of public health to existing efforts led by formerly incarcerated individuals and their families, and developing an organizing strategy that centers healing.
+Mass incarceration itself is a public health crisis.
+Located at the Transformative In-Prison Workgroup, Caitlin and their colleagues are launching the One Percent Campaign to move 1% of the California prison budget away from punishment and towards restorative and transformative programs.
+When successful, the One Percent Campaign will promote responses to crime that do not perpetuate harm and scale up community solutions to build accountability without violence, isolation, and cages.
+Caitlin is committed to bringing the power of public health to existing efforts led by people who are incarcerated and their families, and developing an organizing strategy that centers healing.

 MORE ABOUT CAITLIN

-Caitlin has organized with communities affected by incarceration for 15 years in Ecuador, New York, Texas, and California.
-She elevates the leadership of formerly incarcerated individuals, integrates healing into organizing strategies, and works alongside communities to end incarceration as we know it.
+Caitlin has organized with communities affected by incarceration for 18 years in Ecuador, New York, Texas, and California.
+They elevate the leadership of people who have survived imprisonment, integrate healing into organizing strategies, and work alongside communities to end incarceration as we know it.